 Goal #3: Coalesce support teams and key CCRP initiatives around agroecology

 Goal #4: Engage diverse actors in a dialogue that advances agroecology globally

 Our ‘Perspectives on Agroecology Transitions’ series explores aspects of agroecology transitions with a focus on praxis.
 Available in English, Spanish and French.

 Research Associate, Agroecology Support to the Collaborative Crop Research Program (CCRP)

-Areas of focus: Food systems, agroecology, urban agriculture, climate change, sustainability, wellbeing, food justice, community engagement
+Areas of Focus: Food systems, agroecology, urban agriculture, climate change, sustainability, wellbeing, food justice, community engagement

-Educational Coordinator, Agroecology and Livelihoods Collaborative
+Research Coordinator, Agroecology and Livelihoods Collaborative

 Project Description and Goals

 Agroecology has evolved from a field focused on applying ecological concepts and principles within agricultural contexts to a transdisciplinary approach, which engages different knowledge systems through dynamic interactions among scientists, farmers, and activists in social movements.